Back Home Next

 That depends on how you define "vintage".
 If "vintage" means "out of production", then many of my beads are vintage.
 However, if "vintage" means "decades old", then the answer is no, my beads are not vintage.
 I buy a lot of beads out of old, dusty boxes, but I doubt that any of them are more than five years old.

 Some sellers use the term "vintage" for any bead which is out of production.
 However, many Czech beads are made in limited runs, so many of the Czech beads on the market at any given time are no longer being made.
-But that doesn't make them vintage.
+But that doesn't make them vintage, as in "old".

 If you are paying a premium for "vintage" Czech beads, you should stop immediately.
 You should buy beads based on their appearance and quality only.
 Don't be fooled by stories of "forgotten" Rhode Island warehouses that sat for decades full of beads.
 It's possible, I suppose, that some stocks of beads went unsold for various reasons, but the likelihood is that such stories are false.
 There is a well-known Rhode Island supplier (Wolf E. Myrow) which many people think is such a place, but it isn't.
 They are just a normal business specializing in job-lot beads.